deforay/vlsm/README.md

 * Once you have the application set up, you can visit the vlsm URL http://vlsm.example.org/ and set up admin user
 * Once you login as admin user, add the Sample Types, Reasons for Testing, Rejection Reasons, Provinces etc. for each Test under the Admin menu
-* Now you can start adding Users, facilities and finish the System config.
+* Now you can start adding users, facilities, sample types etc. and complete the system config.

 #### Who do I talk to?